angelamchoi/angelamchoi/README.md

 ### 👋 Hi, I'm Angela!
 I'm currently based in Toronto, Canada.
-I'm a Software Developer at BiteSite by day, Web Dev Instructor at Concordia University by night.
+I'm a Software Developer at BiteSite.
 Previously, I was a math teacher in NYC and a startup founder at Frip App.

 - 🌱 I’m currently learning Ruby & Ruby on Rails.
 - 👯 I’m looking to collaborate on any education or social justice related projects.